 - An equivalent combination of education and experience may be considered.

 - Recent experience using a clinic management software (e.g. JaneApp) and an integrated information system (e.g. Banner).

 - Intermediate to advance knowledge in the use of computer applications including: word processing (MS Word), spreadsheets (MS Excel), email and internet browsers.

 Skills & Abilities

-- Ability to work independently and as a member of a team—working harmoniously with others.
+- Capacity to work independently and as a member of a team.

-- Ability to effectively work with, and provide information and assistance to the public, staff, senior management, and students in a tactful and helpful manner.
+- Ability to work under pressure and provide effective and appropriate information and assistance to the public, faculty, staff and students.

-- Ability to maintain a degree high of confidentiality.
+- Ability to maintain a strict standard of confidentiality.

 Employee Group: CUPE

 Hours & Days of Work: 8:00am - 4:00pm.
 Monday to Friday, however, hours may vary according to the needs of the department.
 This position is not subject to the compressed workweek schedule.